fr-royals/spotifyclone/README.md

 # spotify clone

-this project is creted by farhan
+this project is creted by farhanit c